praneeth130/tweed/docs/api/pattern-oci-image-contract.md

       Make the Redis storage persistent, instead of ephemeral.
 ```

-If the `metadata` operation does not exit 0, the pattern image as
-a whole will be considered invalid.

 If the `metadata` operation does not produce well-formed and
 semantically correct YAML, Tweed will likewise consider the the
 pattern image as a whole invalid.

+### EXIT CODE

+The `metadata` operation exits with status 0 on success.

+If the `metadata` operation does not exit 0, the pattern image as
+a whole will be considered invalid.

 ## The 'provision' Operation

+This operation is used by the Tweed broker to deploy a new
+instance of a catalog service plan, in accordance with Tweed
+operator configuration and service requester parameters.

+### ARGUMENTS

+When Tweed wishes to run the `provision` operation, it will execute
+the image's OCI _entrypoint_, passing it a single argument: the
+string "provision".

+### ENVIRONMENT

 The `provision` operation inherits the following environment: